Keeping Track of Your Homeschool

 It's open and go, but if we don't know where to open to, we aren't going anywhere!

-Although bookmarks may seem an obvious choice for the our Readers and Read-Alouds, they can easily fall out if people are careless about how they carry books.
-But when it comes to the bulky IGs, a regular bookmark is impractical, of course.
+Although bookmarks seem like an obvious choice for the Readers and Read-Alouds, they can easily fall out.
+When it comes to the bulky IGs, a regular bookmark is impractical, of course.

 The solution?
 I’ve found that repositionable adhesive flags are perfect for both jobs.

-For our books, when we finish any assigned reading, we simply move the flag from where we left off last to where we’ll pick up next.
+When we finish an assigned reading, we simply move the flag to where we’ll pick up next.
+This method makes it easy to flip back and forth from one page to another in the IG.
+(See photo above.)
 In our IGs, we stagger flags over the subject area pages for the week we’re currently in:

 • History / Bible / Literature (HBL) over Day 1